 3.1 Method Validation

 Validation of the method was carried out via several independent checks.
 The thermodynamic optimization method was first validated through the use of a leave-one-out (LOO) methodology.
 In this case the input data set consisted of the collected retention times for the test mixture using 3, 5, 12, and 20 °C·min-1 temperature-programmed runs.
 For each analyte, three of the four ramps were included in a training set which was used by the model to obtain an estimate for ΔH(T0), ΔS(T0), and ΔCP.
 This estimation was repeated ten times and the best of these ten estimates (based on the minimal prediction error for the fourth ramp which was left out) was used for ΔH(T0), ΔS(T0), and ΔCP for this combination of temperature ramps.
 This process was repeated three times, leaving out a different ramp each time.
-Once the LOO process was complete, the final estimate of the thermodynamic parameters was based on the average of the best values found in each of the LOO iterations.
+Once the LOO process was complete, the final estimate of the thermodynamic parameters was calculated from the average of the best values found in each of the LOO iterations.
 Figure 1 illustrates the procedure for the validation process including training set creation and parameter optimization.
 Table 1 provides an example of the estimated thermodynamic parameters using the training sets for dodecane, dodecanone and dodecanol along with the comparison of the experimental and predicted retention times for the ramp that was left out for all three stationary phases investigated.
 Similar data for the remaining analytes is provided in the supplemental data.
-The average error in the predicted retention times for all analytes using the LOO validation on the 5% phenyl, 50% phenyl and wax column were 0.17 s, 0.81 s, and 0.30 s respectively; with the largest error across all analytes and columns being 3.60 s.
+The average error in the predicted retention times for all analytes using the LOO validation on the 5% phenyl, 50% phenyl and wax column were 0.2 s, 0.8 s, and 0.3 s respectively; with the largest error across all analytes and columns being 3.6 s.
 For all three columns there was no significant difference in the errors of prediction between fast or slow ramp rates, nor was there any relationship between the time an analyte spends in the column and the accuracy of the prediction.

-A second validation was performed by using thermodynamic parameters estimated using the LOO approach to predict the retention times of analytes using three additional temperature ramps (8, 10, and 16 °C·min-1).
+A second validation was performed by using thermodynamic parameters estimated using the LOO approach to predict the retention times of analytes using three additional temperature ramps (8, 10, and 16 °C·min-1) as an external data set.
 This validation was performed to ensure the success of the predictions outside of the training set as the leave-one-out method incorporates data from the validation set when determining the average thermodynamic parameters.
-Again for all columns studied there was an excellent agreement between the predicted and experimental values for the three ramps, with the average error for all analytes being 0.07 s, 0.31 s, and 0.35 s for the 5 % phenyl, 50 % phenyl and wax columns, respectively.
-Using the parameters that we estimated in this work, the average error in retention time for all predictions of all analytes across all temperature ramps used was 0.07 s (5 % phenyl), 0.30 s (50 % phenyl), and 0.20 s (wax).
+Again for all columns studied the predicted and experimental values for the retention times of analytes for the three ramps were in agreement, with the average error for all analytes being 0.1 s, 0.3 s, and 0.4 s for the 5 % phenyl, 50 % phenyl and wax columns, respectively.
+Using the parameters that we estimated in this work, the average error in retention time for all predictions of all analytes across all temperature ramps used was 0.1 s (5 % phenyl), 0.3 s (50 % phenyl), and 0.2 s (wax).
 Table 2 shows the results for all retention time predictions made for these one-dimensional separations.